List of PAX events: 2021

 PAX South was not included in their list for 2021, it was originally going to return in 2022, but it was announced on October 30, 2021, that there are no plans for future PAX South events due to COVID-19 and lack of growth.

 On March 10, 2021, a live event for PAX Australia was announced and was originally going to be held at the Melbourne Convention & Exhibition Centre in Melbourne, Australia from October 8–10, but was eventually cancelled on August 10, 2021, and ran as an online event instead, held on the same dates under the name PAX Aus Online.

 2022

 PAX East 2022 was held from April 21–24 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.

 PAX West 2022 was held from September 2–5 at the Washington State Convention Center in Seattle, Washington, United States.

 PAX Australia 2022 was held from October 7–9 at the Melbourne Convention & Exhibition Centre in Melbourne, Australia.
+IEM Rio Major 2022's Asia-Pacific RMR was held on the event.

-PAX Unplugged 2022 will be held from December 2–4 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.
+PAX Unplugged 2022 was held from December 2–4 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.

+2023

+PAX East 2023 was held from March 23–26 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.

+PAX West 2023 was held from September 1–4 at the Seattle Convention Center in Seattle, Washington, United States.

+PAX Australia 2023 was held from October 6–8 at the Melbourne Convention & Exhibition Centre in Melbourne, Australia.

+PAX Unplugged 2023 was held from December 6–8 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.

+2024

+PAX East 2024 was held from March 21–24 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.

+PAX West 2024 was held from August 30–September 2 at the Seattle Convention Center in Seattle, Washington, United States.

+PAX Australia 2024 was held from October 11–13 at the Melbourne Convention & Exhibition Centre in Melbourne, Australia.

+PAX Unplugged 2024 was held from December 6–8 at the Pennsylvania Convention Center in Philadelphia, Pennsylvania, United States.

+2025

+PAX East 2025 was held from May 8–11 at the Boston Convention and Exhibition Center in Boston, Massachusetts, United States.

+PAX West 2025 was held from August 29–September 1 at the Seattle Convention Center in Seattle, Washington, United States.

+PAX Australia 2025 was held from October 10–12 at the Melbourne Convention & Exhibition Centre in Melbourne, Australia.